unixwzrd/oobabooga-macOS/README.md

 * PyTorch has had a few updates and is for-the-most-part, able to run using Apple Silicon M1/M2 GPU
 * NumPy has had a major update, but last time I updated, the Python distributions did not have NumPy using Apple Silicon GPU by default.
 * llama.cpp is using the Apple Silicon GPU and has reasonable performance.
-While for llama-cpp-python there is a dependency for NumPy, it doesn't require it for integrating it into oobaboogs, though other things require NumPy.
+While for llama-cpp-python there is a dependency for NumPy, it doesn't require it for integrating it into oobabooga, though other things require NumPy.
 * BLAS/LAPACK for NumPy, last I checked, point to the Accelerate Framework in macOS 13.5 (I have tested 13.5 thru 13.6.) and higher.
 * macOS sent it an upgrade for their OS macOS 14.0.
 I have not tested this but I had numerous things change on my system and break with the 13.6 update.
 So, I decided to give things a rest until things settled down.
 Everything was running in my config below, and I didn't need the latest and greatest features of anything, so I decided to wait until things stabilized.
 * iOS Updates.
 Yeah, that too.
 If it wasn't enough for everything else, Apple also put out iOS updates to iOS 17.